edbiomedai/scmorph/docs/source/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tools to plot data, often from dimensionality-reduction techniques.
-Most of these functions are wrappers around :ref:`scanpy` functions.
+Most of these functions are wrappers around :doc:`scanpy <scanpy:index>` functions.

 .. autosummary::
     :toctree: generated/